EPIC Racing

-EPIC Racing (Euskadi Phil Imanol Claudio Racing) was a racing team from Spain.
-The team's headquarters were located in Vitoria (Alava).
-It was the second major motorsport team from the Basque Country, (Euskadi).
-Epsilon Euskadi was the biggest one and ran their own team in World Series by Renault and Formula Renault before selling the racing division to EPIC Racing in March 2011 in a bid to run the World Series by Renault with both FR3.5 and FR2.0 when Epsilon Euskadi ran into financial trouble and allowed all personnel involved to maintain their jobs.
+EPIC Racing (Euskadi Phil Imanol Claudio Racing), formerly known as Epsilon Euskadi, was a racing team from Spain.
+The team's headquarters were located in Vitoria within Basque Country.
+Epsilon Euskadi ran teams within World Series by Renault and Formula Renault before selling the racing division to EPIC Racing in March 2011 in a bid to run the World Series by Renault with both Formula Renault 3.5 and Formula Renault 2.0.

-Epic Racing was born from a sell out of Epsilon Euskadi and not a name change as it mistakenly written in several places.
-Nevertheless, Epsilon Euskadi continued non-racing activities until 2013 when administrators took the lead of the operations.

-In 2008 Epsilon Euskadi participated in sports car racing for the first time with their Epsilon Euskadi ee1 car.
+In 2008 Epsilon Euskadi participated in sports car racing with the Epsilon Euskadi ee1 car.